 - Drugs such as goserelin (Zoladex) and leuprolide (Lupron) that temporarily stop the ovaries from making estrogen

 Any of these methods will put a woman into menopause.
 This causes symptoms of menopause:

 The side effects of hormone therapy depend on the drug.
 Common side effects include hot flashes, night sweats, and vaginal dryness.

-Some drugs can cause less common but more serious side effects for the different drugs include, such as:
+Some drugs can cause less common but more serious side effects, such as: